angelacummings/angelacummings.github.io/_musings/On-the-Rocks.md

-And while the A-list Planets cuddle up in their most recent flamboyant conjunction, our patient Pluto silently waits; ready to pour a cosmic cocktail whenever his Galactic Compatriots bother to be in the neighborhood.
+And while the A-list Planets cuddle up in their most recent flamboyant conjunction, Pluto silently waits; ready to pour a cosmic cocktail whenever his Galactic Compatriots bother to be in the neighborhood.